finite-element/finite-element-course/doc/source/L3_interpolation.rst

    Prove :numref:`Lemma {number}<I_projection>`.

-By combining together the local interpolants in each triangle of the triangulation, we obtain the global interpolant into the finite element space.
+By combining together the local interpolators in each triangle of the triangulation, we obtain the global interpolator into the finite element space.

-.. proof:definition:: Global interpolant
+.. proof:definition:: Global interpolator

    Let `V_h` be a finite element space constructed from a triangulation `\mathcal{T}_h` with finite elements `(K_i,\mathcal{P}_i,\mathcal{N}_i)`, each with a `C^m` geometric decomposition.
-The global interpolant `\mathcal{I}_h` is defined by `\mathcal{I}_hu \in V_h` such that
+The global interpolator `\mathcal{I}_h` is defined by `\mathcal{I}_hu \in V_h` such that

    .. math::